davidgiven/wordgrinder/README.Windows.txt

 LICENSE
 =======

-WordGrinder is available under the BSD license.
+WordGrinder is available under the MIT license.
 Please see the COPYING file for the full text.